Dental Sleep Medicine

 Surgery is also available for extreme cases where all else falls.

 Dr. Keller has received special training in dental sleep medicine.
 He was awarded a Master of Science Degree from USC which includes special training in sleep medicine.
 He has undergone intensive training at the Sleep Center at Keck School of Medicine.
-Dr. Keller has been designated as a qualified dentist in sleep medicine by the American Academy of Dental Sleep Medicine (AADSM) and is on his way to be recognized as a diplomat board certified in the field of dental sleep medication.
+Dr. Keller is a Diplomate of the American Academy of Dental Sleep Medicine (AADSM) .

 Obstructive Sleep Apnea